Updated on October 18, 2017

-Cluttered cabinets, greasy stove tops, and dusty appliances make a less-than-ideal kitchen.
+Cluttered cabinets, greasy stove tops, and dusty appliances make for a less-than-ideal kitchen.
 Oh, you wash the dishes after meals.
 You sweep the floor daily and wipe the counters every night.
-But how often do you clean the rest of the kitchen?
+But how often do you clean the rest of your kitchen?

 In most homes, the kitchen is the dirtiest room in the house.
 It harbors more germs than your bathroom.
 So keeping it clean is important.
 In this post, I’ll share five simple ways to make your kitchen sparkle.